Ukraine: Ministry of Agrarian Policy expects for insufficient planted areas of spring crops in the Crimea

 He also noted that to date agrarians of the Crimea face shortage of fuel, which can also cause disruption of the spring crops planting campaign.

 In addition, the Minister said that due to the military operations in the Crimea, the supply of grains for exports through the Black Sea ports may be threatened.
 Therefore, to date the Ministry is working to diversify all possible risks, and ensure the access of grain exporters to the port network.

 According to I.Shvaika, agrarians of Ukraine already planted spring crops throughout the areas of 160 thsd ha, or 4% of the planned areas.

 You should be authorized to post comment

-In January-September, Ukraine decreased flour production – State Statistics Service
+In January, Ukraine increased the production of sunflower oil - State Statistics Service

-Ukraine exported nearly 12.5 mln tonnes of grains - Ministry of Agrarian Policy
+Ukraine exported over 29 mln tonnes of grains - Ministry of Agrarian Policy

 Since the beginning of 2016/17 MY, Ukraine exported record volumes of high-oleic sunflower oil

 February 23, 12:30